CN0564 User Guide1/27/2022

 I2C Signaling Standard Summary

-I2C is a serial protocol for a bidirectional two-wire interface to connect low-speed devices like EEPROMs, A/D and D/A converters, I/O interfaces and other peripheral to an embedded processor.
+I2C is a serial protocol for a bidirectional two-wire interface to connect low speed devices like electrically erasable programmable read-only memory (EEPROM), analog-to-digital and digital-to-analog converters, input/output (I/O) interfaces, and other peripheral to an embedded processor.
 It is a very popular go-to for sensors because of its simplicity and expandability; multiple devices can exist on the bus, each with its own unique address.
-It requires just 2 wires to transfer data between devices.
-The 2 wires include:
+It requires just two wires to transfer data between devices.
+The two wires include:

-The SCL and SDA signals are open-drain logic, with logic levels and timing specifications defined in the I2C -bus specification and user manual (Specification - I2C Bus)
+The SCL and SDA signals are open drain logic, with logic levels and timing specifications defined in the I2C bus specification and user manual.

 SDA is inherently bidirectional, with direction of data flow between controller and peripheral changing direction over the course of a transaction.
-While not very common, I2C supports clock stretching where a peripheral device may hold SCK low in order to slow down the clock rate.
+I2C supports clock stretching where a peripheral device may hold SLCK low to slow down the clock rate.
 Thus, SCL is also bidirectional.
 The bidirectional nature of I2C makes it inconvenient to extend with buffers, isolate, or translate to other physical layers, requiring multiple logic levels and other nonstandard techniques.
+Analog Devices, Inc. also offers a suite of solutions that deal with bus buffer complexities.

-Common I2C bus speeds are the 100 kHz standard mode and the 400 kHz fast mode.
-The LTC4331 controller interface supports all common I2C clock rates up to 2000 kHz.
-However, a controller fully supporting SCL clock-stretching is strongly recommended at high clock frequencies and long cable lengths.
-(Refer to the LTC4331 datasheet for more details).
+Common I2C bus speeds are 100 kHz for standard mode (Sm) and 400 kHz for fast mode (Fm).
+The LTC4331 controller interface supports all common I2C clock rates up to 1000 kHz.

 SPI Signaling Standard Summary

-The Serial Peripheral Interface (SPI) is a synchronous serial communication interface specification used for short-distance communication, primarily in embedded systems.
+The SPI is a synchronous serial communication interface specification used for short-distance communication, primarily in embedded systems.
 Unlike I2C, SPI is not rigorously defined; a wide variety of clock frequencies, logic levels, and timing relationships are supported, requiring careful inspection of the controller and peripheral specifications.
-SPI is full-duplex communication (i.e. data can flow from the controller to peripheral and vice versa, simultaneously)
+SPI is full-duplex communication, wherein data can flow from the controller to peripheral and vice versa, simultaneously.

-The SPI physical layer consists of 4 signals:
+The SPI physical layer typically consists of four signals:

-Four different timing relationships between clock and data are supported, referred to as modes (0,1,2,3) that correspond to the four possible clocking configurations.
-Each transaction begins when the chip-select line is driven to logic low (chip select is typically an active-low signal).
-The exact relationship between the chip-select, data, and clock lines depends on how the clock polarity (CPOL) and clock phase (CPHA) are configured.
+Four different timing relationships between clock and data are supported, referred to as modes 0, 1, 2, and 3 that correspond to the four possible clocking configurations.
+Each transaction begins when the chip select line is driven to logic low (chip select is typically an active-low signal).
+The exact relationship between the chip select, data, and clock lines depends on how the clock polarity (CPOL) and clock phase (CPHA) are configured.
 The four modes are summarized in Figure 2.

-LTC4332 supports up to 3 remote peripherals, each with their own CS line.
-Each peripheral’s SPI modes can be independently programmed to mode 0,1,2 or 3.
+The LTC4332 supports up to three remote peripherals, each with their own CS line.
+Each peripheral’s SPI modes can be independently programmed to mode 0, 1, 2, or 3.
+The LTC4332 makes the extension of the SPI bus simple and requires only two twisted pairs to support the several signals.
 Data is transparently transmitted from the controller to the peripheral, however a one word delay is introduced in the data from peripheral to controller.
-Refer to the One Word Latency – SPI Read Command section for more detail.
+Refer to the One Word Latency – SPI Read Command section for more details.

 The CN0564 uses the LTC4331 and LTC4332 to extend I2C and SPI signals up to 1200m.
 Each link consists of a pair of devices, with the controller side configured in local mode (REMOTE pin tied low) and peripheral side device configured in remote mode (REMOTE pin tied high).